bradhowes/SimplyPhaser/README.md

 > someone's UI, icons, samples, or any other assets if you are going to distribute your effect on the App Store.

 Feel free to fork and do as you please.
 If you have improvements, I would definitely welcome your feedback.
-If you are interested in working out your own AUv3 plugins have a look at my [AUv3Template](https://github.com/bradhowes/AUv3Template) project which tries to offer a good place to start.
+If you are interested in working out your own AUv3 plugins have a look at my [AUv3Template](https://github.com/bradhowes/AUv3Template) project which tries to offer a good place to start with something that you can call your own.